 - Place a fixed guard around heaters and open fires, install smoke detectors and practice your evacuation plan.

 - Choose nursery furniture that meets Australian Standards.
+Read more about baby furniture safety tips.

 Keep your baby safe outdoors